HannahhhS/HannahhhS.github.io/about-my-project.md

   - Use YOLO to analyze objects from the video feed, assign tracking numbers, and understand the objects behavior
   - Analyze and understand the collected data using mySQL.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.